TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 # Singular Value Decomposition (SVD)

 We have seen already how to factorise matrices in {numref}`Sec:MatFactor`, with the $LU$ and the $PLU$ factorisations.
 Another type of factorisation is the QR Decomposition in {numref}`Sec:Gram-Schmidt:QRdecomp`.
 In this section we will learn a new type of factorisation: the **singular value decomposition** (SVD).
-We will start with a few more properties of certain symmetric matrices followed by an algorithm for finding a SVD.
+We will start with a few more properties of certain symmetric matrices followed by an algorithm for finding an SVD.
 The last two subsections will be devoted to understanding the decomposition and applications.

 ## More on Symmetric Matrices

-Before we get into the singular value decomposition, we will need to further explore symmetric matrices.
+Before we get into the singular value decomposition, we will need to further explore symmetric matrices a bit.
 Let's start with a few properties that will be quite useful.

 :::::{prf:proposition}
 :label: Prop:SVD:propsymmat